Carl H. Pforzheimer, Jr., Research Grants

 Each December, K-SAA requests that grant recipients file project reports describing how the funds were used to support their research.
 It is always a pleasure to learn about different scholars’ methods, and the discoveries made at archives around the world!
 We thank you for your interest in K-SAA, and look forward to reading your application.

-Paul Stephens is a Postdoctoral Research Fellow at Oxford University.
-He is the recipient of one of our 2024 grants in support of his project Romanticism and the Cost of Living.
+Rebekah Cohen is a doctoral candidate at Newnham College, University of Cambridge.
+She is the recipient of one of our 2026 grants in support of her project Romantic Periodical Publishing and the Engendering of the Sketch, 1820s-1830s.

 Past Grant Recipients